Having a credit score under 700 creates difficulties holding one job and living on your own.

-That’s not all these millennials are dealing with.
-They’re more likely to live in a household with four or more people, including children, and they’re less likely to be the sole decision makers in the house.
+That’s not all the new middle class are dealing with.
+They’re more likely to live in a household with four or more people, including children.
+They are also less likely to be the sole decision makers in the house.
 After all that stress, they’re also less likely to take vacations.

 How did they find themselves in this mess?

-Elevate’s survey doesn’t mention the education level or social demographic of the respondents, but they can say the majority of millennials with a FICO score of 699 and lower are living in such conditions.
+Elevate’s survey doesn’t mention the education level or social demographic of the respondents.
+However, they can say the majority of millennials with a FICO score of 699 and lower are living in such conditions.
 The next question is: Why do these millennials have lower credit?

 Previous research on millennials and credit shows that two-thirds of young adults, new to credit and without any financial education, have made large avoidable financial mistakes before the age of 30.
-At the time of that study, 75 percent of respondents said those financial mistakes had a negative impact on their quality of life.
+Seventy-five percent of respondents at the time said those financial mistakes had a negative impact on their quality of life.

 Credit affects a lot of what we do, and how much extra we pay for the things we need.
 Where on the score spectrum your score falls determines how much interest you will pay on loans, credit cards, auto loans and house mortgages, and even whether you’ll get approved for those things.

 Many millennials have average or below-average credit, but this can be due to many factors.
 Millennials are younger and establishing good credit takes years.
-Some may have tried to open credit when they were young and then made a few mistakes that dragged down their credit scores.
+Some may have tried to open credit when they were young.
+Then they made a few mistakes that dragged down their credit scores.

 It could also be because they don’t want credit.
 Some data has shown this generation is fearful of credit cards.
 Whatever the reason is behind their lower credit ratings, it is dragging down their overall quality of life, and it should be acknowledged so they can build a good credit score as early on as possible.

-What can millennials with lower credit do to improve their scores?
+What can the new middle class do to improve their credit scores?